svlentink/myhugoblogs/blog.lent.ink/content/post/iac-management.md

 tags: ["management"]
 ---

-Investment banking and managing assets in general require one to make decisions.
+Investment banking and managing assets generally requires one to make decisions.
-Research has shown that making them is done best based on data, rather than gut feeling.
+Research has shown that making decisions based on data is better than gut feeling.
 We measure the output of our system by the metrics provided and decide and act upon them.
 But let's look at the acting part.